Table of Contents

 View on Amazon.com ➜

+Every traveler suffers from the occasional traveler’s diarrhea or a new type of cuisine that does not agree with you.
 These tablets are like magic for an upset stomach.
-Food poisoning, traveler’s diarrhea, and many other digestive issues can be fixed using these gentle, natural capsules.
+Food poisoning and many other digestive issues can be fixed using these gentle, natural capsules.
 I never travel without them, and I very often use them at home to soothe an upset stomach!

 View on Amazon.com ➜